-The term 'Nonprofit Organizations' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Nonprofit Organizations' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Nonprofit Organizations represent entities whose reason for being is to provide help or value to members or the community at large.
 These are also called not for profit organizations as well as non-business entities.
 There are many reasons why an agency would incorporate as a not for profit.
 They are often interested in promoting points of view or social and charitable causes.
 Such outfits utilize excess revenues they obtain in order to promote their mission and purpose.
 They do not ever distribute the so-called profits to stakeholders in the form of dividend payouts.
 This unique feature of nonprofits is called the non-distribution limitation.

 When entities elect to become a Nonprofit Organization, there will typically be tax status ramifications involved.
 This is the case as not for profits generally seek out tax exemption because of their charitable or socially oriented nature.
 It is important to note that not all NPOs are charitable organizations, even though many individuals equate the two types of organizations.
 It is true that charities comprise the most visible component of the category, yet many other kinds of nonprofit organizations also exist.